Get salary accounts for your team See benefits

 Providing job security to employees can offer them a sense of stability and security, which in turn can lead to increased enthusiasm and motivation at work.
 However, it is important to note that this incentive can have its downsides, such as employees becoming complacent and taking their jobs for granted.

-Despite this, job security remains an important work incentive, particularly in light of the increasing rate of unemployment in many countries.
+unemployment in many countries.
 By providing employees with a sense of stability and reducing their concerns about the future, managers can foster a more positive work environment and increase employee engagement and productivity.

-To ensure long-term better performance from employees, organizations should implement a combination of both financial and non-financial incentives plans.
+To ensure long-term better performance from employees, organizations should implement a combination of both financial and non-financial incentive plans.
 This approach not only empowers employees to serve their company to the best of their abilities but also enhances their career prospects for the future.

 No matter the name, bonuses or performance incentives are fully taxable.
 Typically, a performance bonus is tied to an individual’s appraisal ratings or their performance over a specific period, in accordance with company policy.